relascope/DoJoyStick/README.md

 Joystick Looper Control
 ========================
-Allows you to control a software looper with your joystick.
+Allows you to control a software audio looper with your joystick.

 Looper Control
 ------------------------
 Record Tap footswitch once.

 Switch to playback Tap footswitch again.

 Undo/Redo last recording Press and hold footswitch.

 Stop Double-tap footswitch.

 Stop and delete the loop Double-tap and hold footswitch.

 Resume playback Tap footswitch again.

 Delete the loop Press and hold footswitch (when Ditto Looper is disengaged).

 Control is based on the **ditto looper** https://toneprints.com/media/1633414/tc_ditto_looper_manual_english.pdf